NahianHasan/Cardiovascular_Disease_Classification_Employing_EMD/README.md

 - 1-D version of many standard DNN architectures such as Alexnet, ZFNet, Resnet150, GoogleNet and etc.
 - provision for individual network structure for each of IMF signals

-## Author and Principal contributor
+## Corresponding Author and Principal Contributor
 - Nahian Ibn Hasan
 - Email: nahianhasan1994@gmail.com
 - LinkedIn: www.linkedin.com/in/nahian-ibn-hasan-buet
+- Bangladesh University of Engineering and Technology (BUET)
+- Dhaka, Bangladesh

+## Co-Author of the article
+- Arnab Bhattacharjee
+- Email:pritamarnab@gmail.com
+- Bangladesh University of Engineering and Technology (BUET)
 - Dhaka, Bangladesh

 ## Getting Started